 In addition to the children’s written responses, here at Sutton House we took the project one step further, and the children worked with an artist called Lola Lely to create an object to display in the house to help tell the story of the East India Company.

 Captain John Milward and the East India Company

-From the mid 1620s Sutton House, then known as Bryck Place, was owned by Captain John Milward.
+From the mid 1620s Sutton House, then known as the Bryk Place, was owned by Captain John Milward.
 Milward was a ‘Merchant Adventurer’.

-His ability to purchase such a house was likely due to the wealth he obtained through the East India Company.
-He had a grand painted staircase built in his new home, decorated with trompe l’oeil paintings, and was likely responsible for installing the exquisite linenfold panels, both of which still remain today.
+His ability to purchase such a house was likely to have been due to the wealth he obtained through the East India Company, of which he was a governor.
+He had a grand painted staircase built in his new home, decorated with trompe l’oeil paintings, and may have been responsible for installing the exquisite linenfold panels, both of which still remain today.